Born2Root/Fast-Font/README_Tutorial.md

 # Combining the Fonts
 Now we have to combine the bold version and the regular/ light version in one file.
 To do this, also open the regular/ light version in FontLab.
-Select all glyphs from the bold version that we just renamed (easiest by pressing Strg + A) and copy them (Strg + C) or right click, Copy.
+Select all glyphs from the bold version that we just renamed (easiest by pressing Ctrl + A) and copy them (Ctrl + C) or right click, Copy.

-Now switch the Tab to the regular version and paste the copied glyphs to the font (Strg + V, or Paste).
+Now switch the Tab to the regular version and paste the copied glyphs to the font (Ctrl + V, or Paste).
 A pop-up window will appear asking you how to insert the glyphs.
 Select "Append glyphs, keep existing glyphs unchanged"